gyancity/hdlproject/README.md

 Usage
 -------
 Run the Python script with the needed parameters.
-The results of the calls are both printed in the console and saved into a log file in the file system.
+The results of the calls are both printed in the console and saved into a log file.

 Usage example
 -------